BrendanDavidson45/home/index.md

 - [Teaching]
 - [Design]

+I am a PhD Candidate of Political Science at Colorado State University and Intern with the Center for New Energy Economy.
 By training I specialize in International Relations, Comparative Politics, and Environmental Politics.
-My research interests include environmental labor studies, the political ecology of labor, and science and technology studies. line in _config.yml.
-It will appear in your document head meta (for Google search results) and in your feed.xml site description.
+My research covers environmental labor studies, the political ecology of labor, global political economy, and science and technology studies.
+Mosst of these center on green technologies, the energy transition, and the labor movement in the US and Nordic contexts.
+These themes are covered in peer reviewed articles written for _Energy Research and Social Science_, _Economic Labour Relations Review_(forthcoming), and the _Labor Employment Relations Association_(forthcoming).

-We're rescuing ya.
-My fellow Earthicans, as I have explained in my book 'Earth in the Balance'', and the much more popular ''Harry Potter and the Balance of Earth', we need to defend our planet against pollution.
-Also dark wizards.

-Oh, I don't have time for this.
-I have to go and buy a single piece of fruit with a coupon and then return it, making people wait behind me while I complain.
-I was having the most wonderful dream.
-Except you were there, and you were there, and you were there!

-Bender, quit destroying the universe!
-Come, Comrade Bender!
-We must take to the streets!
-I just told you!
-You've killed me!
-Ven ve voke up, ve had zese wodies.
-You guys aren't Santa!
-You're not even robots.
-How dare you lie in front of Jesus?
+Previously, I was a Global Future of Work(ers) Fellow at Rutgers University (2021-2023), a fellow with Colorado State University's Vice President of Research Office (2022-2023).
+I received my MA in Environmental Policy and Public Administration from the University of Colorado, Denver in 2014, and my BA from the University of Northern Colorado in 2012.

 [dummy text](http://fillerama.io/)